-An article would not normally have more than ten references.
-In many cases it should be fewer than this.
+An article would not normally have more than five references.

 - All references should be in the form of weblinks, included in square brackets in the text at the approximate point of inclusion.
 There should be no links that take the reader to paywall and subscription-based material.